 top of page

 My work is a visual diary of sorts exploring an ongoing collection of memories.
 This gathering began in a small town in Connecticut and continues to this day.
 As a young child, walking was a part of my daily life.
 We lived close to town and as I meandered my way to school, I became keenly observant.
-I experienced the changing of the seasons, splashed in puddles, kicked leaves and walked the same paths of my father and grandfather.
+I experienced the changing of the seasons, splashed in puddles, kicked autumn leaves and walked the same paths of my father and grandfather.
 My love of color and its possibilities began in these small voyages.
-As a young girl, my mother would ask me to go to the “Yardage Shop” to match thread with swatches of fabric.
+As a young girl, my mother would ask me to walk to town to the “Yardage Shop” to purchase thread for her alteration business.
+I would go to the shop with small swatches of fabric in hopes of finding the perfect match.
 These silky fibers exposed me to color, luxurious shades and tints and their subtle nuances.
-On my journeys, I would frequently visit the wallpaper store to marvel in the countless patterns and often borrow "Good Night Moon" from the library because I was fascinated by how the illustrations seemed to capture dusk.
-Even at that early age I noticed that these experiences were special.
+On these journeys, I would frequently visit the wallpaper store to marvel in the countless patterns.
+I would often borrow "Good Night Moon" from the library because I was fascinated by how the illustrations seemed to capture dusk.
+Even at that early age, I noticed that these experiences were special.
 As an adult, I see that they have remained with visceral integrity and have become a part of my personal fabric.

 As I move forward in my life, I continue my collection of memories.
 Just as those childhood experiences etched their place, new ones are added.
 Unexpectedly, it is the seemingly insignificant and inconsequential moments that remain and hold such gravity.
 These are the moments I celebrate and paint as they are the ones that define my story.
 I find that my history, although unique to me, can find a universal voice.
 We all have an autobiography.